Migsi/ChunkUp/README.md

 #ChunkUp

+#Overview

 This plugin allows you to select chunks and keep them loaded, also when no player is near.
-This can be useful for e.g. large redstone circuits, minecart transportation systems or commandblocks.
+This can be useful for e.g. large redstone circuits, minecart transportation systems or commandblocks. *Yay* :D

-Keep in mind, that this plugin **might impact** on your **server performance**, depending on how many chunks you want to stay loaded.
+#That means exactly?

+There is still more!
+If you have a loooong railway, you could immagine how long it would take to mark every single chunk on the way by hand, wouldn't you?
+That's an absolutely no-go.
+And thats why there is a command to follow you while travelling around!
+So you could sit in your minecart, go all the way in minutes and relax. :) But there's not just the possibility to keep those marked chunks loaded.
+You will also own them, which means your chunks belong to you and nobody can unmark them (unless they've got the right permissions... :/).
+And when somebody else tries to own you chunk, don't be afraid.
+They will co-own this chunk, to guarantee it will be kept loaded. :)

 For downloading a compiled version, see [here](http://dev.bukkit.org/bukkit-plugins/chunkup/).

-#Commands and Permission Nodes
+#Commands

-**There are the following commands:**

 **/chunkup help** - Gives a short overview to the available commands